cambrad3/cambrad3.github.io/index.md

 Nazanin, Kevin, Kalyan

 The RMSE, R-squared and Mean Absolute Error values were used to compare the performance of different models.
-->RMSE and R-squared comparison goes here

-After analysis and comparison between different models, we picked the best model for further analysis on players.
-In this approach We picked 10 players and predicted their corresponding career winshares, using their rookie features for the selected model.
-Furthermore, we used these predicted winshares, and predicted which player in our current dataset they will most likely have the closest winshares to, in their future career.-> I need to revise this sentence.

-->10 players comparison table will go here.

 <img src = "https://www.dropbox.com/s/k02cn0ys7h16wms/top_rookies_table3.PNG?raw=1">
 Abvoe is an image of top rookies from 2017-2018 season and 2018-2019 season, including Atlanta Hawk's Trae Young.
-These rookies' career Winshares were predicted using linear regression (should I say lin reg?).
+These rookies' career Winshares were predicted using rookie features via linear regression.
 Then their prediction was matched with a career winshare of players who have played 10 or more years in the NBA.
-If there were multiple matches, I picked player in roughly the same position (i.e. guard to guard).
-For Ben Simmons, I put both Kevin Love and Amare Stoudemire as I believed it was interesting to see two "big mans" that Ben Simmons can potentially become.
+If there were multiple matches, player in roughly the same position was picked (i.e. guard to guard).
+For Ben Simmons, Kevin Love as well as Amare Stoudemire were a match as it was interesting to see two "big mans" that Ben Simmons can potentially become.

 #### Results and insights